Mark-Assessment/v-butcher-zombie-shooter-m2-2/testing.md

 ### Chrome DevTools Audit Report

   The Google Page-speed Services/Lighthouse was used to assess the accessibiity of the project to ensure the site met expected accessible standards on desktop and mobile.
-From this result,
+From this result, I can see that the website works really well when viewed on a desktop computer but the performance is slightly lacking for the mobile view, with more time this could be improved upon.

   **Desktop Result**
   ![Lighthouse Result - Desktop](/documentation/testing/validators/lighthouse-results/lighthouse-result-desktop.png)